open-power/skiboot/doc/opal-api/opal-console-read-write-1-2.rst

 term_number is the terminal number as represented in the device tree. length is a pointer to the length of buffer.

-A conformining implementation SHOULD try to NOT do partial writes, although partial writes and not writing anything are valid.
+A conforming implementation SHOULD try to NOT do partial writes, although partial writes and not writing anything are valid.

 OPAL_CONSOLE_WRITE_BUFFER_SPACE